ontoportal/documentation/docs/_general/introduction.md

 The following software is included on the image as of v3.0:

 * Ontologies API (REST service)
-* Annotator
+* Annotator and AnnotatorPlus
 * Ontology Recommender
 * OntoPortal Web User Interface, including
   * ontology browser
-  * Annotator and Recommender
+  * Annotator, AnnotatorPlus, and Recommender
   * ontology tree visualization
   * graph visualization with BioMixer
   * widgets
+  * Administrator interface
 * API services

 ## What else?